kyma-project/test-infra/docs/prow/kyma-release-process.md

 ## Release process in the internal CI
 The internal release process is documented as a comment in [this](https://github.com/kyma-project/community/issues/105) issue and looks as follows:

 1. Create a release branch in the `kyma` repository.
-Do it only for a new release, not for bugfix release.
+Do it only for a new release, not for a bugfix release.
 The name of this branch should follow the `release-x.y` pattern, such as `release-0.4`.
-2. Set the **version** and **dirs** parameters in `values.yaml` files in root charts to those of the release version.
+2. Set the **version** and **dir** parameters in `values.yaml` files in root charts to those of the release version.
 Commit and push this file to the release branch.
 3. Run the release pipeline on Jenkins (`release.Jenkinsfile`).The pipeline runs plans for every component with the `-release` suffix.
   The difference between the release plan and the non-release plan for a component is that in the release plan, the merging strategy is disabled.
 The merging strategy needs to be disabled for the time when the release pipeline is running.
-4. Run the pipeline for to release the Kyma-Installer component from the release branch and set **version** to the release version.
+4. Run the pipeline to release the Kyma-Installer component from the release branch and set **version** to the release version.
 5. Produce combined local and cluster `yaml` files:

-   a. ./installation/scripts/generate-kyma-installer.sh ./installation/resources/installer-config-local.yaml.tpl > kyma-config-local.yaml
+   a. `./installation/scripts/generate-kyma-installer.sh ./installation/resources/installer-config-local.yaml.tpl > kyma-config-local.yaml`

-   b. ./installation/scripts/generate-kyma-installer.sh ./installation/resources/installer-config-cluster.yaml.tpl > kyma-config-cluster.yaml
+   b. `./installation/scripts/generate-kyma-installer.sh ./installation/resources/installer-config-cluster.yaml.tpl > kyma-config-cluster.yaml`
 6. Set an appropriate Kyma-Installer image in the combined `yaml` files.
-7. Attach artifacts and a `README.md` document to the release on Github.
+7. Attach artifacts and a `README.md` document to the release on GitHub.

 ## Release process in Prow
 The proposed release process looks as follows in Prow: